 The bill establishes the Alaska Invasive Species Council within the Department of Fish and Game to enhance the management of invasive species in the state.
 The council will facilitate cooperation among various governmental entities, provide guidance on managing invasive species, recommend strategies and policies, and assist in coordinating activities related to invasive species management.
-The council will consist of members appointed by the governor, including representatives from the University of Alaska, tribal entities, and various organizations focused on invasive species management, as well as legislative members and department commissioners.
-The council is required to adopt bylaws, meet quarterly, and prepare strategic plans and annual reports on invasive species.
+The council will consist of appointed members, including representatives from the University of Alaska, tribal entities, and organizations focused on invasive species, as well as nonvoting members from the legislature and relevant departments.
+The council is tasked with adopting bylaws, electing leadership, and preparing strategic plans and annual reports on invasive species.

 Statutes affected: HB0191A, AM HB 191, introduced 04/14/2025: 16.20.820, 41.10.130, 16.20.810, 16.20.850, 16.20.800